DriveSoft/todo-front-test-task/README.md

 http://localhost:5173
 ```

 ## This project is licensed under the MIT License.
-See the LICENSE.md file for details.